drfurtado/ctbf/content/home/contact.md

       captcha: true
 ---

-{{% callout note %}}
-Currently, all our sessions are being conducted online via Zoom.
-Face-to-face fitness sessions are suspended until further notice.
-{{% /callout %}}
+{{% callout note %}} Currently, all our sessions are being conducted face-to-face.
+We no longer offer online fitness sessions. {{% /callout %}}

 Please, use the form below to contact us.
 A member of our team will respond in a timely manner.